yuanbit/arcgis-maps/README.md

-## 2020 Median Income of Zurich City of Single or Married Households
+## Map Visualization of the Median Income of Zurich City in 2020

 ### View Map [here](https://yuanbit.github.io/arcgis-maps/)